leonardtng/leonardtng/README.md

 Take a look at all the happy users flexing their wallpapers generated from the site on the dedicated Twitter thread [here][11]!

-*Note: The repository of this project is private to prevent the easy proliferation of phishing sites rampant in the Web3 space.
-If you are interested in the code, feel free to contact me!*
+<b>Note:</b> The repository of Ape Wallpapers is private to prevent the easy proliferation of phishing sites rampant in the Web3 space.
+If you are interested in the code, please feel free to contact me!

 <br/>